|

 resolution until the the square pixels become visible.
 For most desktop

-inkjet printers a file that at final size is 150ppi will like just fine.
+inkjet printers a file that at final size is 150ppi will look just fine.
 For

 high resolution inkjet printers of 18" or more in paper width 300ppi works

 well, with 200-400ppi being a suitable range.
-Commercial printers and
+You may be able to go even

 publisher generally need file sizes in relation to the line screen output